 The “managed divestment” will sell the short haul and air freight business as a going concern, with those businesses continuing while prepared for sale.

 Elders managing director, Mark Allison, said a comprehensive review of the company’s live export business had decided the “poor margins and capital inefficiency in the long haul business warrants an immediate cessation of that business”.

 “While we continue to support our clients who participate in the live export industry, the export, logistics and shipping of live cattle to long haul destinations is no longer central to Elders’ strategy,” he said.

-Elders reported a $2.9m loss in its live export division in the first six months of 2015-16, including $3.8m lost by its long haul business.
+Elders reported a $2.9m loss in its live export division in the first six months of 2015-16, primarily due to $3.8m lost by its long haul business.

-Other key live export players include big cattle shipper Wellards, and farm services player Ruralco have both reported a dramatic drop in revenue from the trade, partly because of the soaring cost of sourcing livestock in Australia in the past year.
+Other key live export players include big cattle shipper Wellards, and farm services player, Ruralco, have reported a dramatic drop in revenue from the trade, partly because of the soaring cost of sourcing livestock in Australia in the past year.

 Most of Elders’ long haul business currently involves sea shipments of dairy and beef breeder cattle to China.

 “That business is not producing a return on capital or margins at levels that meets Elders’, or its shareholders’, expectations,” Mr Allison said.

 Elders’ short haul business, the North Australian Cattle Company, involves buying and sea freighting live feeder and slaughter cattle to Indonesia, Vietnam and Malaysia.

 Elders’ air freight business flies live breeder sheep and slaughter cattle to China.